Interactive Nearest Lattice Point Search in a Distributed Setting: Two Dimensions: Abstract

 \section{Abstract}

-We consider the problem of distributed computation of the nearest lattice point for a two dimensional lattice.
-An interactive two-party model of communication is considered.
-Algorithms with bounded, as well as unbounded, number of rounds of communication are considered.
-For the algorithm with a bounded number of rounds, expressions are derived for the error probability as a function of the total number of communicated bits.
-We observe that the error exponent depends on the lattice.
-With an infinite number of allowed communication rounds, the average cost of achieving zero error probability is shown to be \emph{finite}.
+The nearest lattice point problem in $\mathbb{R}^n$ is formulated in a distributed network with $n$ nodes.
+The objective is to minimize the probability that an incorrect lattice point is found, subject to a constraint on inter-node communication.
+Algorithms with a single as well as an unbounded number of rounds of communication are considered for the case $n=2$.
+For the algorithm with a single round, expressions are derived for the error probability as a function of the total number of communicated bits.
+We observe that the error exponent depends on the lattice structure and that zero error requires an infinite number of communicated bits.
+In contrast, with an infinite number of allowed communication rounds, the nearest lattice point can be determined without error with a finite average number of communicated bits and a finite average number of rounds of communication.
+In two dimensions, the hexagonal lattice, which is most efficient for communication and compression, is found to be the most expensive in terms of communication cost.